jacksegal/google-compute-snapshot/README.md

 Backup specific zone: If you wanted to only backup disks in a specific zone you could run:

     ./gcloud-compute-snapshot.sh -f "zone: us-central1-c"

+### Copy Disk Labels to Snapshots
+Disks can have labels, but snapshots don't automatically get the same labels.
+To copy labels from source disk to the snapshots use the -c flag.
+This can be useful if you wish to filter snapshots based on the original disks labels:

+    Usage: ./gcloud-snapshot.sh [-c]

+    Options:

+       -c  Copy disk labels to snapshot labels [OPTIONAL]

 ### Snapshot prefix
 By default snapshots are created with a prefix of `gcs`.
 To give a custom prefix use the -p flag: